 Coming soon…In Part 2 of this topic, I will provide my 2-cent advice on how motorcycle manufacturers, dealerships and others…can get back on track towards recruiting more riders and selling more bikes.
 Stay tuned…

 Ride Safe Out There,

 About Motorcycle Marc – I’m a motoblogger, some say a motorcycle evangelist, an industry influencer, ambassador and sponsor.
 I prefer to ride motorcycles but when I can’t ride I blog about it.
-Since 2009, I’ve developed a strong, dedicated following of thousands of gearheads, motorheads, biker-wannabes and 2-wheeled adventurers who love motorcycles and everything motorcycle-related.
+Since 2009, I’ve developed a strong, dedicated following of tens of thousands of gearheads, motorheads, biker-wannabes and 2-wheeled adventurers who love motorcycles and everything motorcycle-related.
 Welcome to my world – Marc J. Beaulieu (MJB)

 About Give-A-Shift – The Future of Motorcycling – Roundtable Discussion This initiative is being championed by motorcycle industry pro, Robert Pandya.
 I got to give credit where credit is due…his document inspired me to write this blog post.
 Mr. Pandya recently brought together a number of key motorcycle advocates and industry participants to discuss the realities impacting today’s motorcycle industry.
 The resulting roundtable report offers some good thoughts and ideas.
 Click here to read it or click on the Give-A-Shift Banner located in the right side banners of this blog.